-Former UNH students, whose degree status at the University has been interrupted, may apply to resume their studies by submitting an application for readmission.
+Former UNH students whose degree status has been interrupted may apply to resume their studies by submitting an application for readmission.

 If you were enrolled in an associate's degree program and wish to apply to a bachelor’s degree program, apply as a two-to-four year transfer.

 If you are planning to finish your degree requirements during a Summer Session, or finish your graduation requirements at another college or university, contact the Registrar’s Office at (603) 641-4136 for information about “Reinstatement for Graduation” procedures.

 Readmission applications are processed by UNH Manchester's Office of Admissions and decisions are made by the Dean’s Office in consultation with the Division of Student & Academic Affairs.
 For information regarding departmental prerequisites, contact UNH Manchester's Office of Admissions at 603-641-4150 or firstname.lastname@example.org.